Meruyert5/CSS-261/README.md

 Hello Teacher!
 This my Assignment 1.
-I explained step-by-step what I did to solve those problems anad even added screenshots for more proofs!
+I explained step-by-step what I did to solve those problems and even added screenshots for more proofs!

 Here is the link to my picoCTF profile: https://play.picoctf.org/users/Meruyert2